AshridgeTechnologies/elemento/stories/Backlog.md

 -------

 ### Move to GitHub
-- Run preview from working copy
+- Image component loaded from asset file
-- Multiple files in working copy
 - Export working copy to directory - or zip?
 - Import working copy from directory - or zip?
-- Asset files stored in working copy
-- Image component loaded from asset file
 - Handle merge conflicts
 - Functional test covering Get and Update - and others
+- Multiple files in working copy
 - Add deferred desirable features from previous stories